timfox456/myresume/Tim-Fox-Resume.md

   * Created RAG pipeline using Milvus VectorDB.
   * Developed QA system by building Knowledge Graph with Neo4J and using LLM using Graph-of-Thought
   * Customized GPT-3 like layer (OPT) fine tuned on dataset
-  * Built NLP pipelines with Langchain
+  * Built NLP pipelines with Langchain.
+  * Created Autonomous ReAct Agents for autonomous reasoning agents.
   * Developed a RAG system that combines retrieval and generation techniques for an AI chatbot.
   * Leveraged Milvus Vector DB to efficiently retrieve relevant documents from a corpus.
   * Utilized LangChain, a framework for large language models (LLMs), to handle document chunking and querying the vector database.